Grand Snow Oku-Ibuki's unstoppable challenge: "Avoiding SDGs?!" | Towards true sustainability with an eye on 2070

 For the 2024-2025 season, Grand Snow Oku-Ibuki is considering something similar.
 It's about dual-pricing lift tickets.
 For example, what if they charged 5,000 yen for Japanese guests and 6,000 yen for overseas guests, and then pooled the 1,000 yen difference and disclosed it with evidence that it was used exclusively for environmental measures.
 Rather than using it to make money, it could be used as funds to create a comfortable environment for everyone at the ski resort

-Direct buses cost 1,000 yen one way from JR Maibara Station or Omi-Nagaoka Station.
-They arrive right at the bottom of the slopes, so there's no long walk from the parking lot.
-With plenty of rental gear and apparel, there's no need to prepare for skiing.
-Simply grab your smartphone and hop on the bus.
-It's incredibly convenient for users and has a significant impact on CO₂ reduction.
-In fact, more visitors are now using the bus to get to Grand Snow Oku-Ibuki than ever before.
+The direct bus costs 1,000 yen one way from JR Maibara Station and Omi-Nagaoka Station, and it drops you off right at the bottom of the slopes, so you don't have to walk long from the parking lot.
+There is also a wide range of gear and clothing available for rent, so you don't need to bring any ski equipment.
+You can just grab your smartphone and hop on the bus.
+It's super convenient for users and has a big effect on reducing CO₂ emissions.
+In fact, compared to before, many more visitors are coming to Grand Snow Okuibuki by bus.

 "Just do it, and if it doesn't work, stop right away" is the Oku-Ibuki style